Chart Color Schemes

 Runaway Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 26 projects that may affect this region.
-Notable projects include Harbour Town Premium Outlets Expansion, Twenty Hollywell Townhouses, Runaway Bay - Lae Drive & Bayview Street Road Works, and 31 Madang Crescent Townhouses.
+AreaSearch has identified 26 projects that may affect the region.
+Notable initiatives include Harbour Town Premium Outlets Expansion, Twenty Hollywell Townhouses, Runaway Bay - Lae Drive & Bayview Street Road Works, and 31 Madang Crescent Townhouses.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.